puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

 [v4][] | Environment and module layers | Deprecated.
 A transitional format, used in the rough draft of Hiera 5 (when we were calling it "Puppet lookup").
 Doesn't support custom backends.
 [v3][] | Global layer                  | Deprecated.
 The classic version of hiera.yaml, which has some problems.

-## Location
+## Location of hiera.yaml {:.concept}

-There are several hiera.yaml files in a normal deployment --- Hiera uses three layers of configuration, and the module and environment layers typically have multiple instances.
+There are several `hiera.yaml` files in a normal deployment, because Hiera uses three layers of configuration, and the module and environment layers typically have multiple instances.

 The config file locations for each layer are as follows: